-Link / Alignment With Strategic Outcome Oriented Goal IDP Strategic Objective Objective Statement Justification Goal No. Goal Description To create a conducive environment for improving local economic development.
+Pre-Determined Objectives nment With Strategic me Oriented Goal IDP Strategic Objective Objective Statement • Goal Description To create a conducive environment for improving local economic development.
 Ensure a LED strategy that is aligned with national and provincial goals so as to ensure a coherent policy framework that serves as the basis for identification and implementation of key LED initiatives so as to unlock the economic potential of the municipality and attract direct investment into the locality.
 This objective enables putting measure in place to create an enabling environment for local economic development to stimulate competitive, inclusive and sustainable economies and integrating and densifying communities so as to improve sustainability and thereby positioning the municipality as the economic hub of the province To promote social and economic development.